Logo of the The Poor Swiss

 3b Tax Deductions

 In most cases, you cannot deduct what you invest outside of the three pillars.
 But there is, unfortunately, an exception.
-I say, unfortunately, because this exception makes it more complicated and is generally not even worthwhile.
+I say, unfortunately, because this exception further complicates it and is generally not even worthwhile.

 Only two cantons have tax deductions for the 3b: Fribourg and Geneva.

 In general, any tax deduction is interesting.
-And if you could deduce the money invested in a broker account, it would be a great tax deduction.
+And if you could deduct the money invested in a brokerage account, it would be a great tax deduction.
 However, this deduction is only possible for 3b life insurance.

 If we take the example of Fribourg, the maximum deduction would be 1500 CHF.
 A marginal tax rate of 40% would give us 600 CHF savings per year.
 But this means locking money in a bad product.
 Your money is much better in any investment account than in 3b life insurance.
 Your money is even better in a bank account than in 3b life insurance.